spotinst/help/src/docs/ocean-cd/getting-started/traffic-manager-reference.md

 This page shows templates for all of the traffic managers that Ocean CD supports.
 If you would like to use a template instead of the automatic configuration, you can use one of these.

-> **Tip**: You do not have to use a traffic manager.
+You do not have to use a traffic manager.
 For more information, see [Without a Traffic Manager](ocean-cd/getting-started/traffic-manager-reference?id=without-traffic-manager).

+> **Tip**: Whenever rootService is used, the value must not be the same as the stableService value.

 ### General Template for Syntax